Recipes | Comfort Food

 Our recipes are based on Monash University and FODMAP Friendly science.

-• Blueberries: Blueberries have been lab tested by both Monash University and FODMAP Friendly.
+Blueberries: Blueberries have been lab tested by both Monash University and FODMAP Friendly.
 FODMAP Friendly gives them a “Pass” at 1 cup or 150 g.
-Monash states that a Green Light low FODMAP serving is a heaping ¼ cup or 40 g.
-In their tests the fruit jumped to Moderate FODMAP levels quickly at ⅓ cup or 50 g.
+In initial lab tests, Monash stated that a Green Light low FODMAP serving was a heaping ¼ cup or 40 g.
+In those initial tests the fruit jumped to Moderate FODMAP levels quickly at ⅓ cup or 50 g.
+Blueberries were re-tested in late 2022 and now are considered low FODMAP at 1 cup or 125 g.
+Fine print states that they remain low FODMAP up to 500 g.

 Please always refer to the Monash University & FODMAP Friendly smartphone apps for the most up-to-date lab tested information.
 As always, your tolerance is what counts; please eat accordingly.
 The ultimate goal of the low FODMAP diet is to eat as broadly as possible, without triggering symptoms, for the healthiest microbiome.